 Contents

-While everyone knows about Jerusalem in some form, you can’t really understand its meaning as the spiritual centre of the world until you stand within it, transfixed and transported in time, before landing with a bump to the vivacity of its modern-day culture and coolness.
+While everyone knows about Jerusalem in some form, you can’t really understand its meaning as the spiritual centre of the world until you stand within it, transfixed and transported in time, before landing with a bump to the vivacity of its modern-day culture.

-Like most travellers going to Jerusalem, the Old City history and architecture was at the top of my list and when there, it was a place with such magnetism that I often found myself heading back over and over with no aim except to lose myself within it.
-Yet, my nights spent dining in the old market, wandering amongst the local neighbourhoods and frequenting the entertainment area of the New City, soon confirmed that you must look outside of the old Jerusalem to experience the charm of the city in its entirety.
+Like most travellers going to Jerusalem, the Old City’s history and architecture were top of mind, and when there, it was a place with such magnetism that I often found myself heading back over and over with no aim except to lose myself within it.
+Yet, my nights spent dining in the old market, wandering amongst the local neighbourhoods and frequenting the entertainment area of the New City soon confirmed that you must look outside of the old Jerusalem to experience the city in its entirety.

 Before You Go to Jerusalem

-Like anywhere, always keep your wits about you, and be aware of any political changes where it would be wise to stay away from demonstrations and be informed of any changes to travel such as road and airport closures.
+Like anywhere, exercise caution and be aware of any political changes where it would be wise to stay away from demonstrations and be informed of any changes to travel, such as road and airport closures.

 For example, when President Trump’s announced recognising Jerusalem as Israel’s capital in December 2017, the British Foreign Office (FCO) advised against all travel to the Old City of Jerusalem over a three-day period due to the call for mass protests across the West Bank and including East Jerusalem.

-Overall, I never once felt like I was unsafe in Jerusalem and I travelled from one end of Israel to the other leaving and entering the city many times over.
-Jerusalem safety tips mostly come down to be prepared for any changes and opening your mind for a way of travelling that may way change your preconceived notions.
+Overall, I never once felt unsafe in Jerusalem, and I travelled from one end of Israel to the other, leaving and entering the city many times over.
+Jerusalem safety tips mostly come down to being prepared for any changes and opening your mind to a way of travelling that may way change your preconceived notions.

-- Local people were welcoming and are always willing to help.
+- Local people are welcoming and always willing to help.

 - Be sensitive to your environment when and if you talk about politics.
 It’s difficult to understand and easy to offend.

-- Don’t be put off when you see armed members of the Israel Defense Forces in Jerusalem city and beyond.
-The majority of these young people are on National Service and while at first glance it can feel intimidating, you will soon see it is a normal part of everyday life here.
+- Armed members of the Israel Defense Forces in Jerusalem city are predominantly young people on National Service, and while it can feel intimidating at first glance, you will soon see it is a normal part of everyday life here.

 - Use Google Translate or the Morfix Hebrew translation app if you need further help, or even just to practice a few Hebrew phrases.
 In Hebrew, “Thank you” is “Toda” and it goes a long way.